 Cherry Tree Inn & Suites

 Let’s be honest: your hotel can really make or break your vacation.
 We’re a family of five, so finding a hotel that can accommodate us is no easy feat.
-That’s why we felt like we hit the jackpot when we landed in the newly remodeled Torch Lake Suite at Cherry Tree Inn & Suites.
+That’s why we felt like we hit the jackpot when we landed in a newly remodeled suite at Cherry Tree Inn & Suites.

 Not only did our suite have a kitchenette, it also had a separate room with a king size bed for the parents, a trundle bed, and room for a rollaway so every person in our family had a place to sleep.
 The fireplace and window nooks were great touches, but the thing that tickled the kids the most was the bathroom!
 There’s a TV in the bathroom mirror and a giant spa bathtub with walk-in shower.
 I’ve never had my kids argue over who got to bathe first until now.